Blackstone, ICBC unit to buy stakes in China shopping mall operator

-HONG KONG, Nov 4 (Reuters) - Global private equity firm Blackstone Group has agreed to buy a 40 percent stake in Chinese shopping mall operator and developer SCP Co Ltd for an undisclosed value, SCP said in a statement on Monday.
+HONG KONG (Reuters) - Global private equity firm Blackstone Group (BX.N) has agreed to buy a 40 percent stake in Chinese shopping mall operator and developer SCP Co Ltd for an undisclosed value, SCP said in a statement on Monday.

-SCP said in a separate statement that ICBC International Holdings, a unit of Industrial and Commercial Bank of China Ltd , has also agreed to buy a 6 percent stake in the company.
+SCP said in a separate statement that ICBC International Holdings, a unit of Industrial and Commercial Bank of China Ltd (601398.SS), has also agreed to buy a 6 percent stake in the company.

 Unlisted SCP will have total assets valued in excess of $2 billion after the deal, according to the company.